-It is prohibited to treat female employees detrimentally due to the reasons that they have taken ML or CCL.
+It is prohibited to treat female employees detrimentally for taking ML or CCL.
 Therefore, it is generally required to enable female employees to return to their original work after their ML or CCL.
 Treatment, such as the assignment of female employees to a different position or reduction of their wages due to their taking ML or CCL, is also considered unlawful, if there is no justifiable reason.